shelleywong/BoxAndArrow/List/README.md

 ### Exercise 5: Remove Value

 Write the function `int List::remove(int value)` that removes the target value from the list.
 For this implementation, return the "index" of the value removed from the list -- the location of the node in relation to head of the list, using zero-based indexing.
 Thus, if `value` is at the head, `remove()` should return 0.
 If `value` is not found in the list, return -1.
 Otherwise, return the "index" where the value was found and removed.
+Remember to use the delete operator on the Node that is removed, as this is important for proper memory management.
+You can see how `delete` is used in the provided `~List` destructor.

 ## Hints